mitodl/handbook/development-process.md

 #### &#10146; "Squash" the commits on your branch

 You may have many incremental commits on your issue branch.
-In order to keep the git log for the master branch clean and readable, we "squash" all issue branch commits into one commit before merging.
+In order to keep the git log for the master/main branch clean and readable, we "squash" all issue branch commits into one commit before merging.
 The commit message should be a past tense description of your entire PR, eg: "Updated the home page to match new design".
 Using the past tense makes it easier to write coherent release notes.